Denver Broncos linebacker sues NFL, LA Chargers over season-ending injury - NewsBreak

 The incident took place during a Monday Night Football game on Oct.
 17 when Patrick tore his ACL after tackling Chargers punt returner DeAndre Carter.

-As a result of the play, Patrick ended up on the sidelines where the lawsuit says he made contact with the NFL’s TV liaison and rolled his foot on one of the mats covering cables leading to the NFL’s instant replay monitor.Lifetime hunting ban for man found guilty of illegal hunting practices across 7 states
+As a result of the play, Patrick ended up on the sidelines where the lawsuit says he made contact with the NFL’s TV liaison and rolled his foot on one of the mats covering cables leading to the NFL’s instant replay monitor.Wichita Open gets new name, sponsor for 2023

 Patrick’s agent told NFL Network’s Tom Pelissero that Patrick’s cleat became “lodged in the carpet trying to avoid the media person.”